free consultation

 Undue influence and disagreements in cases involving multiple Wills are common.
 However, cases in which a decedent dies without a Will, as well as cases involving significant assets distributed outside the probate process, also commonly lead to litigation.

 Beneficiaries are often surprised to learn about the many ways assets can be distributed without going through the probate process.
-This is another reason why hiring a Cleveland probate lawyer is the best bet when it comes to protecting your rights.
+This is another reason why hiring a Cleveland probate litigation lawyer is the best bet when it comes to protecting your rights.
 Non-probate property includes property the decedent and another person held as joint tenants with right of survivorship; property held in a trust; accounts that are payable on death (POD) or will transfer on death (TOD) to a named beneficiary; and insurance or retirement benefits that are payable to a named beneficiary.

 Those who die without a Will are considered to have died intestate and their assets will be distributed under Ohio law.
 This can cause significant issues in cases where couples separated but never officially divorced, or in cases where step-children or other non-traditional family arrangements (including same-sex marriages or partnerships) should be counted among a decedent’s preferred heirs.
 Under Ohio law, intestate estates are distributed to a decedent’s closest living relatives beginning with a legal spouse, followed by children, surviving parents and siblings.